Best non-alcoholic and low-alcohol wine 2024

 Drinking less and non-alcoholic options are on the rise, so we've delved into the world of booze-free wine to see what's worth trying.
 A word of warning: these wines are sweet, much sweeter than conventional wines.
 A normal off-dry white will have around 4-7 grams of residual sugar per litre, and many of these have the same amount per 100ml – not a great option if you’re trying to lose weight.
 They're too sweet to cook with, too.
 Low or alcohol-free wines are made by creating a normal wine, removing the alcohol by using a spinning cone, and sweetening the resulting liquid with sugar or grape juice to give it some body.
 Many have a small amount of added flavouring in them, too.
 This was definitely the least satisfying category.
 The two that worked best were the prosecco and German riesling, perhaps because both are based on originals that are sweet and low-alcohol.
 All prices are for 750ml bottles.

-Visit our alcohol-free drinks hub for more round-ups, guides and mocktail recipes.
-Also check out our review of the best non-alcoholic champagnes and sparkling wines.
+For more non-alcoholic advice, check out our review of the best non-alcoholic spirits or the best non-alcoholic champagnes and sparkling wines.

 Best non-alcoholic and low-alcohol wines at a glance